 THE PRINCIPLE OF NATURE

-Sub-principles: Paradigm & Mandate
+Paradigm and Mandate

-There’s some nature in inanimate objects, too.
+There is some nature in inanimate objects, too.
 A mountain has physical and chemical characteristics which contribute to what it is.
 And as active upon the earth we can rely on these characteristics—this nature—to inform us what to expect when encountering a mountain; such as its height, the steep sides, that there is a bottom and a top and canyons and gullies and mountain animals and wind and cold and maybe snow at seasonable times.
-Remembering and acknowledging these facts allow us to deal with a mountain in accordance with its nature.
+Remembering and acknowledging these facts allows us to deal with a mountain in accordance with its nature.
 Failure to account for such things is done at our own peril and risk.

-And then there’s me…the one I should know best.
+And then there is me…the one I should know best.
 A simple question is “am I honest with myself about my own nature?”
 Am I objective about who I am?
 What catalogue have I made about my qualities and my failings?
 Do I have some idea about what to expect of myself and from myself?
 What is my nature?
 When I can nearly grasp that—then perhaps I will have nearly arrived.